worldcoin/orb-software/README.md

 max-jobs = auto
 access-tokens = github.com=ghp_PUT_YOUR_PERSONAL_ACCESS_TOKEN_FROM_GITHUB_HERE
 ```
-4. Test that everything worked so far by running `nix flake metadata github:worldcoin/orb-core`.
+4. Test everything works so far by running `nix flake metadata github:worldcoin/orb-core`.
 You should see a tree of info.
 If not, you probably don't have your personal access token set up right - post in #public-orb-software on slack for help.
 5. Install direnv: `nix profile install nixpkgs#direnv`
 6. Tell direnv to use the nix flake with `cp .envrc.example .envrc`.
 You can customize this file if you wish.
 We recommend filling in your cachix token, which you can get from 1Password.
 7. Run `direnv allow` in the repository's root directory.